-Wastes are anticipated to be planings from the carriageway surface course, which will be fully recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
-The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (Receipt Number - 01-WMX-2908706209).
-It is not yet known if the works will encounter coal tar contaminated road surfacing.
+Wastes are anticipated to be planings from the carriageway surface course, which will be fully recovered for re-use (if not contaminated with coal tar) in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
+The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption reference number: WML/XS/2004315).
+It is not yet known if the works will encounter coal tar contaminated road surfacing (see Material Assets and Waste section).